marknesh/Akan-name/README.md

 Then click Ok to get your Akan name.

 ## Technologies used
-In this project I used HTML and to style I used bootstrap css.
+In this project I used HTML ,and to style I used bootstrap css.
 I also created my own css stylesheet to change the background color and fonts.

 ## Known-bugs